invincible002/Web-Crawler/README.md

     Step 2.
 Install dependencies (npm install )
     Step 3.
 Start the development server (npm start )

+Minimum Requirement
+  1. Node version :- Node.js v18+

+Future Scope
+  1. Images are also being crawled and saved into the system and we can use different AI model to work with Images.
+Currently i am using gemini-pro.

 Note:-
      For the AI Component i am using google's GoogleGenerativeAI api with its free version.
 In Free version i am allowed around

        1. 2 RPM (requests per minute),
        2. 32,000 TPM (tokens per minute),
        3. 50 RPD (requests per day)

     Therefore, this project will not crawl the whole website because it may create a large data that can go beyond above constraints.